strengejacke/sjPlot/README.md

 * Added parameter `pvaluesApaStyle` to various functions.
 If this parameter is `TRUE`, p-values less than 0.001 are indicated as `p < 0.001` instead of being rounded to `p = 0.000`.
 * Added parameter `showTotalN` to `sjt.xtab` to show column and row sums even if parameter `showObserved` is `FALSE`.
 * Added parameter `digits.summary` to `sjt.grpmean` to use different digits for table values and summary statistics.
+* `sji.setValueLabels` now also accepts a vector for the parameter `labels` if `x` is a data frame.
+Using a vector will apply the labels to each variable of the data frame `x`.

 #### Bug fixes
 * Fixed bug with `type = "dots"` in `sjp.grpfrq`.